rdybka/vht/README.md

 ![vht header](/data/vht_header.png)
 ## about
-Valhalla Tracker aims to be a MIDI sequencing companion for your GNU/Linux audio setup.
-It's timing and input/output relies 100% on JACK, which allows sample-exact timing and asynchronous rendering.
+Valhalla Tracker is a MIDI sequencing companion for your GNU/Linux audio setup.

+- by itself produces no sound and will not run on Windows
+- timing/input/output relies 100% on JACK
+- motivated by ability to mess with time
+- tracker based, so probably most suitable for loop based music
+- seems to work fine with ZynAddSubFX and a MIDI keyboard
+- that's the only way it's been tested
+- minimalistic by design
+- minimalistic by necessity
+- open-sourced in case someone finds it useful
+- tries not to interfere with the creative process but rather inspire experimentation
+- for the same reason - sparsely documented

+in zip:
+	vhtlib - C library which talks to JACK and runs gameloop vht	   - GTK interface written in Python

 ## deps
 ```